Anxiety can feel harmful — but in truth, it can serve an important purpose. We look at the truth behind anxiety, plus coping tips.

 It’s a common belief that panic arises out of the blue.
-I can feel just fine, and yet the symptoms strike!
 However, according to Chapman, there are three components to anxiety and panic:

 - Cognitive component (your thoughts): “Anxiety involves thoughts of uncontrollability and unpredictability of future events; panic involves thoughts of present danger, which include viewing symptoms as dangerous, such as ‘I’m having a heart attack!’”

 When uncomfortable bodily sensations arise, we interpret them as, “uh oh, here comes a panic attack [or] danger.”
-This further boosts arousal, which triggers other negative thoughts and a strong urge to escape, he said.
+This further boosts arousal, which activates other challenging thoughts and a strong urge to escape, he said.

-Chapman likens our bodies to a “gentleman,” who responds to what he’s told.
+Chapman likens our bodies to a person who responds to what they are told.
 “In the case of panic, interpreting normal bodily sensations as ‘dangerous’ communicates danger to your body, which ultimately prepares you for the ‘danger.’”